Vampyrius: Description

-R. vampyrus can grow to 4.5 cm.
-There is webbing present between the toes of R. vampyrus, allowing it to glide between trees.
+V. vampyrus can grow to 4.5 cm.
+There is webbing present between the toes of V. vampyrus, allowing it to glide between trees.
 The back of the species is pale copper-brown with fainter, dark-brown mottling.
 The chest and belly are white, with a very small amount of black mottling at the edge of the chest.
 The upper surfaces of the arms and legs are copper brown with diffuse, dark-brown barring.
 The upper surfaces of the hands and feet are a copper brown which fades to pinkish-cream or grey at the fingers and toes.
-The lower surfaces of the hands and feet are a pale grey color.
-The upper surface of webbing of the hands and feet are dark grey to black in colour.
+The lower surfaces of the hands and feet are a pale grey colour.
+The upper surfaces of webbing of the hands and feet are dark grey to black in colour.
 The lower surfaces of the species are grey.
-R. vampyrus has pale yellow/gold irises with a small rim of blue.
+V. vampyrus has pale yellow/gold irises with a small rim of blue.
 There is also a pointed projection at tibiotarsal articulation.
 Tadpoles have distinctive mouth morphology, of having black keratinized hooks.
-Tadpoles also have approximently elliptical bodies, with compressed and long tails, and dark brown coloring besides sometimes apparent lack of pigmetation on tail fins.
-Tadpole eyes are black with iris colored with gold specks.
+Tadpoles have elliptical bodies, with compressed and long tails, and dark brown colouring besides sometimes apparent lack of pigmentation on tail fins.
+Tadpole eyes are black with iris coloured with gold specks.

 Distribution

-R. vampyrus is so far known only in southern Vietnam.
+V. vampyrus is so far known only in southern Vietnam.
 Specimens were first found inside Bidoup Núi Bà National Park, although scientists expect to find them to be more widely distributed on the Langbian Plateau (specifically in Chư Yang Sin National Park and Phước Bình National Park).
 They have been later found in Ta Dung Nature reserve, Dak Glong District.
-The area that R. vampyrus extends is approximately 2,082 km2.
-The species R. vampyrus is known to be separated between two areas geographically, which have low, unsuitable elevations between the locations.
-The species was previously believed to have a larger geographical range, however due to factors such as habitats loss the spcies no longer extended as far and wide.
-The species dwells in a terrestrial, forest habitat, however there is not a large amount of data on the species to give the exact range of R. Vampyrus.
+The area that V. vampyrus extends is approximately 2,082 km2.
+The species V. vampyrus is known to be separated between two areas geographically, which have low, unsuitable elevations between the locations.
+The species was previously believed to have a larger geographical range, however due to factors such as habitats loss the species no longer extended as far and wide.
+The species dwells in a terrestrial, forest habitat, however there is not a large amount of data on the species to give the exact range of V. Vampyrus.